 Digital asset networks are open source projects and, although there is an influential group of leaders in, for example, the bitcoin network community known as the "Core Developers," there is no official developer or group of developers that formally controls the bitcoin network.
 Any individual can download the bitcoin network software and make any desired modifications, which are proposed to users and miners on the bitcoin network through software downloads and upgrades, typically posted to the bitcoin development forum on GitHub.com.
 A substantial majority of miners and bitcoin users must consent to those software modifications by downloading the altered software or upgrade that implements the changes; otherwise, the changes do not become a part of the bitcoin network.
-Since the bitcoin network's inception, changes to the bitcoin network have been accepted by the vast majority of users and miners, ensuring that the bitcoin network remains a coherent economic system; however, a developer or group of developers could potentially propose a modification to the bitcoin network that is not accepted by a vast majority of miners and users, but that is nonetheless accepted by a substantial population of participants in the bitcoin network.
-In such a case, and if the modification is material and/or not backwards compatible with the prior version of bitcoin networks software, a fork in the blockchain could develop and two separate bitcoin networks could result, one running the pre-modification software program and the other running the modified version (i.e., a second "bitcoin" network).
-Such a fork in the blockhain typically would be addressed by community-led efforts to merge the forked blockchains, and several prior forks have been so merged.
-This kind of split in the bitcoin network could materially and adversely impact an investment in us and, in the worst case scenario, harm the sustainability of the bitcoin network's economy.
+Since the bitcoin network's inception, changes to the bitcoin network have been accepted by the vast majority of users and miners, ensuring that the bitcoin network remains a coherent economic system; however, a developer or group of developers could potentially propose a modification to the bitcoin network that is not accepted by a vast majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but that is nonetheless accepted by a vust majority of miners and users, but the bitcoin network of miners and investment in users, but the bitcoin network of miners